JRMeyer/jrmeyer.github.io/_posts/2016-01-08-Installing-CMU-SPHINX-on-Ubuntu.markdown

 make[1]: Leaving directory `/home/josh/Desktop/sphinx-source/sphinxbase'
 {% endhighlight %}

-Now for the last step.
+The next step is the last step.
 Run the command **sudo make install**.
 Root permission is important, because otherwise you will get some error without any *Permision Denied* warning.

 You will see a good amount of output with some sections that look like this: